 Q: The majority of our clients currently host heterogeneous software development environments.
 Do you have any plans on extending .NET support?

 A. We do not yet have plans to support Windows environments on both DEV@cloud and RUN@cloud.
-However, we are working on allowing customers to attach their own Jenkins executors to their DEV@cloud Jenkins Master.
+However, we are working on allowing customers to attach their own Jenkins executors to their DEV@cloud Jenkins controller.
 Thanks to this, a customer could attach a Windows or a MacOS Jenkins Executor.

 Q: Do you work with several IaaS providers now?